LadyMisticus/kep-hack/README.md

 # Vanilla Move Changes
 Bird/Flying-related changes are excluded from the list.
 These are largely "common-sense" changes that many people demand, bringing some moves to modern standards (Disable, Glare, Thrash-likes) and making others more specialised towards the Pokemon that get them (Egg Bomb, Barrage, etc).
+* Counter now counters all physical moves.
+This, shockingly, only took two line changes.
+This kills the Snorlax.
 * Karate Chop is now Fighting-type.
 This breaks the game.
 * Double-Slap is now Fairy-type, targeted at Mr. Mime and the Clefairy line.
 * Comet Punch is now Fighting-type with 100 Acc and 25 Base Power.